The fastest and most powerful machine from Cricut. It’s finally here: my Cricut Maker review.

 You’ll also notice that the cartridge slot is completely removed.
 Instead, it’s been replaced with additional storage.

 That the newest machine from Cricut that doesn’t support cartridges is a sign of things to come.
-If you still rely on them, Cricut sells a Cartridge Adapter that allows you to link your cartridges in Design Space.
+If you still rely on them, Cricut sells a Cartridge Adapter that allows you to link your cartridges.

 Cricut hasn’t just removed features to streamline its design.
 It’s also reconfigured the existing accessory storage.